Home / Products / Candirap-TF Tablet /

 Directions For Use:

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Candirap-TF Tablet is to be taken with food.
+Candirap-TF Tablet should be taken with or after food.

 Side Effects: